BosEriko/dotfiles/README.md

 Download [TaskbarX](https://chrisandriessen.nl/taskbarx) to pimp your windows.

 ## GlazeWM
 Download [GlazeWM](https://github.com/lars-berger/GlazeWM/releases) for your Window Manager.
 Update its config and change all instances of `Alt` to `LMenu`.
-Be sure to make them [automatically start](markdown/automatically-start.md) on startup.
+Be sure to make it [automatically start](markdown/automatically-start.md) on startup.

 ## Note
 I also have some [apps](markdown/apps.md) and [games](markdown/games.md) that I frequently use and play along with the [equipment](markdown/equipment.md) of my choice.